MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/win32-get-started-with-xsapi-source.md

 For more information about signing in a player by using XAL in a Win32 game, see [Xbox Live Authentication Library (Xal)](../using-xbox-live/auth/xal.md).

 ### xboxservices.config

-The Xbox Live APIs for Win32 rely on xboxservices.config just like the UWP version does, but the expected location of the file is slightly different.
-On UWP, the APIs  look for the file in the app installation directory, but on Win32 they look for it in the same directory as the game .exe.
+The Xbox Live APIs for Win32 rely on xboxservices.config just like the UWP version does, but the expected location of the file is slightly different:
+* On UWP, the APIs look for the file in the app installation directory.
+* On Win32, the APIs look for the file in the same directory as the game .exe.

-### Title callable UI (TCUI)
+### Title-Callable UI (TCUI)

-Win32 does not currently provide any TCUI, so the `title_callable_ui` APIs are not available to Win32 games.
+Win32 does not currently provide any Title-Callable UI (TCUI), so the `title_callable_ui` APIs are not available to Win32 games.
 Instead, games must create their own UI if they want to display profile cards, friend lists, etc.